RajeshriSonwane/Food-Ordering-App-in-React-NodeJS-using-MySQL/FoodOrdering App/README.md

-## Stater Code for React Login App
+## Food Ordering App using Express, React and node.js

 1. At the root of the project run `$ npm install`
 1. `$ npm start` or `$ yarn start`